dianager/mongo_express_k8s/README.md

 # mongo_express_k8s

-Simple example how to make deployment and service in Kubertenes
+Simple example how to work with config map, secret, deployment and service in Kubertenes